Updated on May 19, 2021

 We encourage our readers to tell us about their plans and send in suggestions of interesting places to visit.
 You can do that by filling out the Travel Center form in the lower left box on the 60 Days USA home page.

-I plan to actually drive all 60 segments of this route in 1-week and 2-week chunks over the course of the next 4 years.
+I plan to actually drive all 60 segments of this route in 1-week and 2-week chunks over the next decade.

 We challenge our readers to do the same.
 Build your own road map to drive through all 48 contiguous states in the coming years.